 Getting around Vietnam - Travel Tips

 With many transport options, you'll find good local travel agencies in every tourist stop in Vietnam.
-Competition among service providers works to your advantage, and you can find affordable deals for getting around with just a bit of shopping.
+Competition among service providers works to your advantage and you can find affordable deals with just a little shopping around.

 For the most part, getting around Vietnam by car is generally a safe option if you’re hiring a driver.
 Traffic here is notoriously dangerous and congested almost all day long, with cars and motorcycles constantly overtaking each other even on the narrowest of roads.
 Don’t be surprised too if you see drivers using pedestrian lanes to get around traffic.
 Drivers also use their vehicle horns constantly, which can be an annoyance.